 The ICB is one of Brisbane's most important routes and is integral to the city's economic growth.
-It is a vital link in the road network with connections to Lutwyche Road, Airport Link Tunnel, Clem Jones Tunnel, Legacy Way tunnel and the soon-to-be-upgraded Kingsford Smith Drive.
+It is a vital link in the road network with connections to Lutwyche Road, AirportlinkM7, Clem7, Legacy Way and the soon-to-be-upgraded Kingsford Smith Drive.

 - widening the ICB westbound from three to four lanes between the westbound approach to the RNA tunnel and the Legacy Way portal

-- construction of a new westbound ramp to the ICB from Bowen Bridge Road, open to all vehicles and allowing buses to connect directly to the ICB from the Inner Northern Busway
+- construction of a new westbound ramp to the ICB from Bowen Bridge Road for general traffic that also allows buses to connect directly to the ICB from the Inner Northern Busway

 The upgrade will also improve safety on the ICB by increasing capacity and reducing congestion-related accidents.